alephium/docs/docs/wallet/Basic functions.md

 ![stepp04](https://github.com/alephium/docs/assets/88235023/19999aec-b9dc-4b40-bb7b-3ee8dfab49cf)

-Once the menu shows up, click on the blue "Start" button in the "Generate one address per group" section.
+Once the menu appears, click the blue "Start" button in the "Generate one address per group" section.
 In the popup, choose a name for the wallets.
 Then click on the blue "Generate" button.

 Now you have one address in each group.
 (Click [here](https://twitter.com/alephium/status/1681307477961482241) to know more about groups in Alephium).